axelnine/Machine-Learning-Deep-Learning-Tidbits/README.md

 ## Reference/Data

 All the data used in the projects is publicly available on Kaggle/Udacity.
-All code is owned by Prem Shah
+All code is owned by [Prem Shah]{github.com/axelnine}